This post contains affiliate links.

 What Makes A Good Watchdog?

-Just because your Shiba Inu makes a lot of noise when something is happening outside does not mean they are instantly a world-class watchdog.
+Just because your Shiba Inu makes a lot of noise when something is happening outside does not mean they are instantly world-class watchdogs.

 The most important skill that can’t be taught is understanding what does and doesn’t warrant alarm.
 I doubt you want your dog to bark every time your neighbor comes home or is getting their mail.
 The same goes for people going for a jog or walking their pets around the block.